Deedles never really left her jazz roots. However, the two-time Grammy

 "Magic," by Sammy Cahn and Jule Styne, is one of two songs on which Schuur takes over piano duties.
 The instrument and her voice complement each other perfectly.

-Nice Work If You Can Get It; Beginner's Luck; They Say It's Wonderful; Some Other Time; Blue Skies; Without a Song; It's Magic; Taking a Chance on Love; The Good Life; If Someone Had Told Me; My Favorite Things; September in the Rain; Danny Boy.
+Nice Work If You Can Get It; Beginner's Luck; They Say It's Wonderful; Some Other Time; Blue Skies; Without A Song; It's Magic; Taking A Chance On Love; The Good Life; If Someone Had Told Me; My Favorite Things; September In The Rain; Danny Boy.